- Why the Americas?

 To prepare this blog, I watched a video titled “10 Things That Shock Tourists”.
 One point was particularly appropriate.
 “Guatemala has two mountain ranges and 33 volcanos.
 It will take longer than you think to get places.”

 Guatemala is the last country on our list.
 But don’t despair.
 At a Cost of Living Index of only 28% of USA/NYC, your Social Security check will go a long way here.
 Guatemala City is the largest urban area in all of Central America with a population of almost 3 million.
-But it is absolutely dwarfed by the huge cities in South America.
+But it is dwarfed by the huge cities in South America.

 The two most popular areas for Expats are relatively close to Guatemala City.
 The first is the historic city of Antigua, only 25 miles from Guatemala City.
 And Lake Atitlan with its many volcanos and Mayan villages is only 75 miles from Guatemala City.
-Being that close gives you great access to the best healthcare facilities and to the International Airport.
+Being that close gives you great access to the best healthcare facilities and the International Airport.

-So far, we have not had the opportunity to visit Guatemala, but we definitely want to.
+So far, we have not had the opportunity to visit Guatemala, but we want to.
 All those volcanos have to be worth seeing.
 And I am a sucker for spectacular waterfalls.
 And living there is incredibly affordable.
 So I think Guatemala deserves serious consideration.